athapa11/federated-nids-2022/README.md

 ﻿# Master Thesis Project
 The repository contains my thesis project which focuses on implementing a federated learning framework [Flower](https://flower.dev/), using virtual clients to classify various network intrusions for Network Intrusion Detection Systems (NIDS).
 The objective is to explore the feasibility of multiple federated learning strategies, namely FedAvg, FedProx, and FedAdagrad.

-The dataset used to conduct this research can be found [here](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune).

 # Abstract
 The thesis offers a comprehensive investigation into the strengths and weaknesses of federated learning, a decentralised approach to machine learning.
 It focuses on the feasibility and effectiveness of various federated learning strategies as an alternative to traditional machine learning methods, with a special emphasis on their application in classifying network intrusions.
 This is achieved by leveraging the distributed and heterogeneous data generated